danwfreeman/inp-fix-demo/Jira - Requirements.md

 - While Safari doesn’t report INP, its users still experience jank if performance is poor.
 These solutions are aligned with best practices across modern browsers.

 #### Effort:
 - Issue #1: Medium effort.
-It involves locating multiple read/write calculation points and resolving layout thrashing issues.
+It involves locating multiple read/write calculation calls and resolving layout thrashing issues.
 This is more mechanical but likely require many changes throughout the system code.

 - Issue #2: Medium effort.
 The developer must locate the relevant functions in dillards.js (see `solutions.md`) and apply setTimeout() or other main-thread yielding methods.
 This will require local testing and iteration.